chapmanjacobd/library/README.md

         library watch -p    # print in a table library watch -p p  # equivalent
-        library watch -p a  # print an aggregate report library watch -p a  # print a bigdirs report (see lb bigdirs -h for more info) library watch -p f  # print fields -- useful for piping paths to utilities like xargs or GNU Parallel
+        library watch -p a  # print an aggregate report library watch -p b  # print a bigdirs report (see lb bigdirs -h for more info) library watch -p f  # print fields -- useful for piping paths to utilities like xargs or GNU Parallel

         Check if you have downloaded something before